 I’ll be putting out a post soon of important things to know and baseline recommendations for optimal fat loss and general health.

 The nutrition page has been completed and can be accessed in it’s entirety here.
 This section will continue to be updated with new articles and research as time goes on.
 Previous articles have been updated to reflect current research and information.

 Below you will find the articles located on the nutrition page.
 Please feel free to look over these if you haven’t already and even if you have seen them before it is always a great idea to get a refresher on these topics.

-Calculating and Tracking
+- Calculating Calories and Macronutrients